-Part 1

-Ask the groups to calculate the total amount of diced chicken their school will need based on the number of servings for the menu items.
-Remind participants that they will need to convert ounces into pounds.
-Ask each group to report the total amount of diced chicken items needed for their assigned school.
+Part 1: In small groups, calculate the total amount of diced chicken your assigned school will need based on the number of servings for the menu items.
+Each group will take turns reporting out when finished.

-Part 2

-Ask each group to report the total amount of diced chicken they will need to meet the menu demands for their school.
-As a group, complete the District's Warehouse section of the worksheet.
+Part 2: As a group, complete the District's Warehouse section of the worksheet.
 Determine the par stock quantity the district warehouse should maintain in inventory.
-At the end of the activity, refer participants to the Par Stock CalculationsWorksheet Answer Key located in the Participant's Workbook appendix.

-Par Stock Calculations Worksheet Answer Key
+Par Stock Calculations Worksheet

 Scenario: A school district has four elementary schools, one middle school, and one high school.
 Diced chicken is used in several menu items throughout the month.
-The par stock level to maintain in the district's warehouse for cooked, diced chicken is 600 lb. over the amount needed for the menu.
+The par stock level to maintain in the district's warehouse for cooked, diced chicken is 600 lb over the amount needed for the menu.
 How many pounds of diced chicken will the warehouse need in inventory to meet the par stock level?
 Remember, you will need to convert the number of ounces into pounds to complete the activity.
 Round answers to the nearest whole number.